Ipstenu/varnish-http-purge/readme.txt

 = Hey, don't you work at DreamHost?
 Is this Official or DreamHost only? =

+* Yes, I do work for DreamHost.
+* No, this plugin is not really official nor DreamHost Only

-Yes I do, and yes and no. This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DH plugin which means I will continue to support all users to the best of my ability.
+This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DH plugin which means I will continue to support all users to the best of my ability.

 == Changelog ==

 = 4.1 =

 * JSON / REST API Support
+* Fix for Varnish Status Page on MAMP (props @jeremyclarke)
+* Filter for purge headers (props @ocean90)

 == Screenshots ==